IBM/SalesEnablement-VMware-L3/docs/VCF/Provisioning.md

 Now, it is time to provision a VMware Cloud Foundation (VCF) instance.
 Use the click-thru demonstration to practice provisioning a VCF instance.

+!!!
+Important "VMware Cloud Foundation - Advanced Edition has been withdrawn!"

+    After the acquisition of VMware by Broadcom, VMware announced the withdrawal of the **Advanced Edition** of VMware Cloud Editions.
+This option will be removed from the IBM Cloud Portal around mid-January 2024.

+    The information below still reflects the Advanced Edition as do the click-thru demos associated with provisioning and managing VCF using the IBM Cloud Portal.
+These will be updated in the near future.

 !!! tip

     Due to the number of inputs required for provisioning a VCF cluster, a few additional features have been added to this click thru-demonstration.
 In the IBM Cloud portal, notice there are quite a few information icons ![](_attachments/infoIcon.png) for various fields.
 If they appear above the next click position ![](_attachments/greenBox.png), they can be clicked to learn more about that particular field.